jkotlinski/lsdpack/README.md

 ### boot.s

 An example for how to call the player.
+Displays CPU usage using raster bars.
+Press A to skip to the next song.

 Replace with your own game, music selector or whatever you feel like :)

 ### player.s

 Contains the player code.
-Following functions are exported:
+Following symbols are exported:

     ; IN: a = song number
     ; OUT: -